-- Submit an image of your artwork and your completed Artwork Release Form via these Dropbox links.
+- Submit an image of your artwork and your completed Artwork Release Form via these Dropbox links, based on the class you're in.
 Please submit your artwork in .jpeg format at least 600 dpi.

 Questions?
 Contact Emily Reed, Vice President of Education and Community Engagement, firstname.lastname@example.org or 617 262 1815.